adhikara/linguee/README.md

 Linguee has [rules](http://www.linguee.com/english-french/page/termsAndConditions.php) about how its website is used.

 This code is obviously not fetching data from Linguee's API, as it does not have one yet.
-So it could stop working if the developers change the HTML tags, organization of the HTML output, etc.
+It could stop working if the developers change the HTML tags, organization of the HTML output, etc.